 - I. Individual has a diagnosis of multiple myeloma; AND - II.
-Individual has not received treatment with isatuximab or another anti CD38 agent (such as daratumumab); AND - HI.I.
-Individual has relapsed or refractory disease following treatment with at least two prior lines of therapy including lenalidomide and a proteasome inhibitor (for example, bortezomib, carfilzomib, or ixazomib); AND - IV-III.
-Sarclisa is used in combination with pomalidomide and dexamethasone;
+Individual has relapsed or refractory disease following treatment with at least two prior lines of therapy including lenalidomide and a proteasome inhibitor (for example, bortezomib, carfilzomib, or ixazomib); AND - III.
+Sarclisa is used in combination with pomalidomide and dexamethasone (Label, NCCN 1);

-OR

-₩.I\ Individual has a diagnosis of multiple myeloma; AND

-- Individual has not received treatment with isatuximab or another anti-CD38 agent (such as daratumumab); AND VI- - Sarclisa is used in combination with carfilzomib and dexamethasone; AND ¥#-V - Individual has relapsed or refractory disease following treatment with one to three prior lines of therapy.
-VIII.VI
+- OR - IV.
+Individual has a diagnosis of multiple myeloma; AND - Sarclisa is used in combination with carfilzomib and dexamethasone; AND V - Individual has relapsed or refractory disease following treatment with one to three prior lines of therapy (Label, NCCN 1); VI.